MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/MicrosoftAzureandGP.md

 For more information, see [Overview of Subscription Management](/azure/cloud-adoption-framework/ready/azure-best-practices/initial-subscriptions) in the Azure content.

-1.Sign in to the [Azure account management portal](https://portal.azure.com/)
+1. Sign in to the [Azure account management portal](https://portal.azure.com/)
-2.In the top search type in subscriptions.
+2. In the top search, enter *subscriptions*.

     ![Azure sub image 1 again](media/azuregp001.png)